-[Reason for nominating as a candidate for Director] Tadashi Sobue has abundant business experience in the field of the green technology system business and has served as Chief General Manager, Green Technology System Division since April 2023.
-The Company newly appoints him as a candidate for Director based on its judgment that he qualifies for this position taking into account his good track record and his expected contribution to the further development of the Taikisha Group as Director.
+[Reason for nominating as a candidate for Director]

+Tadashi Sobue has abundant business experience in the field of the green technology system business.
+In addition, he has sufficiently fulfilled his duties as a Director, including decisions on important management matters, the execution of business and supervising the execution of duties by other Directors, since his assumption of the Director position.
+The Company reappoints him as a candidate for Director based on its judgment that he qualifies for this position taking into account his good track record.